aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 6. The board the game is played on
 7. The chosen game variant

-Now, think: what’s the potential for abuse?
+Now, think: what's the potential for abuse?
 Could a client modify the state to claim the opponent accepted defeat?
 Maybe they could simply (re)move pieces to their advantage, undo moves, hide parts of the history, or tamper with the remaining time.

-Wait—time?
+Wait - time?
 Whose clock do we trust?
 What about time in transit?

 This raises bigger questions about the division of power and responsibility.
 Does the server have any authority (or obligation) beyond merely validating whether the intended state is a legal progression from its current state?
-And if that’s its role, how does it determine that, especially when multiple differences exist between the two?
+And if that's its role, how does it determine that, especially when multiple differences exist between the two?

 # Option 2: Board Monolith

-Let’s separate the board, along with the pieces, into its own "board monolith" resource.
+Let's separate the board, along with the pieces, into its own "board monolith" resource.
 Since clients can only manipulate one resource at a time, this eliminates the complexity of dealing with combined changes to both the board state and the broader game state.
 Even if you allow overlapping or composite resources (*Fielding 5.2.1.2*), each resource still needs to be managed independently, meaning you'd have to define the details of how they are transferred.

 **What did we achieve?
 What new challenges arise?**

 How many types of resources do clients now need to work with?
-I’d say one more than in option 1 since we’ve now split the board from the game.
+I'd say one more than in option 1 since we've now split the board from the game.
 The game resource may still be needed for tracking variants, history, remaining time, and draw negotiations, while the board resource is required to see piece positions and execute moves.

 How do we represent the relationship between the board and the game?
 Is it 1:1, or does the game maintain a history of boards?